 Make a Donation to the Wildlife Foundation of Florida and help protect the gopher tortoise

-The Gopher Tortoise Habitat Fund was established by a private donor to help further the Florida Fish and Wildlife Conservation Commission's (FWC) management plan to protect the threatened gopher tortoise.
+The Gopher Tortoise Habitat Fund was established by a private donor to help further the FWC's management plan to protect the threatened gopher tortoise.
 You can also help conserve the gopher tortoise!
 Donations will help obtain gopher tortoise habitat and assist with the cost of land-management activities needed to maintain suitable living and foraging conditions.

 Recipient site certification benefits both the gopher tortoise and landowners